BerkeleyAutomation/malasakit/ASR/README.md

 Instructions for install:

 1. Install kaldi from here: https://github.com/kaldi-asr/kaldi
+2. Compile kaldi by following instructions in kaldi/tools and then in kaldi/src
-2. Create a folder "malasakit-digits" in the egs directory under kaldi-master
+3. Create a folder "malasakit-digits" in the egs directory under kaldi-master
-3. Put all the files from ASR folder in this github into the malasakit-digits folder.
+4. Put all the files from ASR folder in this github into the malasakit-digits folder.
-4. Install sox via sudo apt-get install sox or from here: http://sox.sourceforge.net/
+5. Install sox via sudo apt-get install sox or from here: http://sox.sourceforge.net/

 Run path.sh to export paths needed by the decoder.
 (Once per server restart)